-If you have any questions about what your child will study at Silverdale, please contact the Assistant Headteacher for Teaching and Learning by email (enquiries@silverdale.chorustrust.org) or by phone on 0114 236 9991.
+If you have any questions about what your child will study at Silverdale, please contact the Assistant Headteacher for Teaching and Learning by email (enquiries@silverdale.chorustrust.org).

-The curriculum (what your child will learn)
+The Curriculum (what your child will learn)

 Silverdale has a broad and balanced curriculum.
 We want students to enjoy learning and have many opportunities to succeed.